mrcodeswildride/picture-swapper/README.md

 # picture-swapper

-This is a picture swapper web app written in HTML, CSS, and JavaScript.
+Picture swapper web app written in HTML, CSS, and JavaScript.

 Use this app at [pictureswapper.mrcodeswildride.com](https://pictureswapper.mrcodeswildride.com/).
 Learn how to make this app at [mrcodeswildride.com](https://www.mrcodeswildride.com/).